Canon RF 35mm F1.4 L VCM Lens Review

 Back to Top

-The Canon RF 35mm F1.4 L VCM Lens brings the highly desired, high-utility 35mm angle of view and ultra-wide f/1.4 aperture combination to Canon's RF mirrorless camera lens lineup.
-This long-desired lens brings nearly a decade of technological improvement to the EF 35mm F1.4 II, itself a highly regarded, high-performing lens.
+The Canon RF 35mm F1.4 L VCM Lens brings the highly desired, high utility 35mm angle of view and ultra-wide f/1.4 aperture combination to Canon's RF mirrorless camera lens lineup.
+This long-desired lens brings nearly a decade of technological improvement to the EF 35mm F1.4 II, itself a high-performing lens.
+While the RF 35 L does not show dramatic optical supremacy over the EF II, all will welcome the RF lens's smaller size, lighter weight, and significantly lower price.

 Expect this lens to remain extremely popular throughout its lifetime.

 Canon indicated that this lens is the first in a series of hybrid fixed-focal-length lenses.
-Watch for models with other favorite focal length and aperture combinations such as an RF 24mm F1.4 L and 50mm F1.4 L to be announced soon after this lens.
+Look for models with other favorite focal length and aperture combinations such as an RF 24mm F1.4 L and 50mm F1.4 L to arrive soon.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan